SergeiIonin/ContractsRegistry/README.md

 - **Accurate Validation**: Contracts are precisely validated and governed by `Schema Registry`.
 - **Versioning**: Contracts for the same `subject` are automatically versioned also by `Schema Registry`.
-- **GitHub Integration**: Users submit changes in one request and not approved contracts shall not pass.
+- **GitHub Integration**: Users submit changes in one request and not approved contracts will not pass.
 - **Fine Granulation**: Users can create, view and delete contracts per version.

 ### Example of the contract creation: